ryanatkn/log/README.md

 I started [log.ryanatkn.com](https://log.ryanatkn.com) with the hope that by making more of my process public and open to feedback, I'll produce better ideas and code with likeminded people.
-[My blog](https//www.ryanatkn.com/) remains a slow moving feed that prioritizes quality, and this website has some daily notes and highlights.
+[My blog](https//www.ryanatkn.com/) remains a slow-moving feed that prioritizes quality, and this website has some daily notes and highlights.
 (comments or questions? email me! mail@ryanatkn.com)